alanchn31/Data-Engineering-Projects/4. Data Warehousing with AWS Redshift/README.md

 * etl.py is the python script that loads data into staging tables, then load data into fact and dimension tables from staging tables

+* redshift_cluster_setup.py sets up the redshift cluster and creates an IAM role for redshift to access other AWS services

+* redshift_cluster_teardown.py removes the redshift cluster and IAM role created

 * dwh.cfg contains configurations for Redshift database.
 Please edit according to the Redshift cluster and database created on AWS

 ## Running the ETL Pipeline